corsandeffect/yourkey-ai-site/README.md

 Do you need to centrally manage and distribute API keys for a group of employees?
 We are launching a secure management layer for corporate workspaces.

-You can request early access by applying to our [Private Beta](https://tally.so/r/44V6oO).
+You can request early access by applying to our Private Beta [here](https://tally.so/r/44V6oO).